 State Senate, District 21 (Lancaster)

 Small Business Owner

-Sen. Scott Wilk has taken at least $30,800 from the Finance, Insurance & Real Estate sector since he was elected to the legislature.
-That represents 13% of his total campaign contributions.
+Sen. Scott Wilk has taken at least $2.1 million from the Party sector since he was elected to the legislature.
+That represents 30% of his total campaign contributions.

 Wilk’s bills would:

 - Require a legislative oversight hearing — and an opportunity for public input — before renewing or extending no-bid contracts of $25 million or more entered into on or after Jan.
 1, 2023.

 - Grant state worker whistleblower protections to employees of the companies in the no-bid contracts so they can “report fraud, waste, abuse and improper activity” without “fear of retaliation.”

 Move over, EDD — there’s another beleaguered call center in town.
 A month after California began implementing one of Newsom’s key health care initiatives to reform the Medi-Cal prescription drug program, thousands of low-income patients have been unable to access their medications despite some spending up to eight hours on the phone trying to get help, according to a stunning report from California Healthline.
 Backlogged call centers, improper prescription and claim denials and missing patient data have increased scrutiny on Magellan Health, the company which on Jan.
 1 became responsible for administering prescription drug coverage for 14 million Californians.

 - Jacey Cooper, California’s Medicaid director: “As we sit here, clearly five weeks into operations, Magellan, our contractor, has really struggled with some service operations.”